Tarlac's 2nd congressional district

 Tarlac's 2nd congressional district is one of the three congressional districts of the Philippines in the province of Tarlac.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the provincial capital, Tarlac City, and adjacent municipalities of Gerona, San Jose and Victoria.
-It is currently represented in the 18th Congress by Victor A. Yap of the Nationalist People's Coalition (NPC).
+It is currently represented in the 20th Congress by Cristy Angeles of the Partido Federal ng Pilipinas (PFP).

+Prior to its second dissolution in 1972, the district encompassed the southern municipalities of Bamban, Capas, Concepcion, La Paz, Tarlac, and Victoria.